abdullamaqsood/BDA-Project/README.md

 - **Real-Time Data Ingestion**: Uses Kafka to ingest streaming data.
 - **Distributed Storage**: Hadoop and HBase for scalable storage solutions.
 - **ETL Processing**: MapReduce-based data cleaning and transformation.
-- **Data Analysis**: Spark for exploratory and statistical data analysis.
+- **Data Analysis**: Python is used for exploratory and Spark is used for statistical data analysis.
 - **Interactive Dashboards**: Built using Streamlit to present results visually.

 ---